UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 Test Driven Development (TDD)
 =============================

-In TDD, the tests are written the meet the requirements before the code exists.
+In TDD, the tests are written to meet the requirements before the code exists.

 Once the collection of tests passes, the requirement is considered met.